Location: Melville, NY

 The park consists of mostly oak trees and lowbush blueberries that thrive on the sandy soil, with tracts of pitch pine found on north-facing slopes of the hills, according to the trail guide.
 As for the trail itself, I followed it straight through the park until I reached the faint trailhead I had a hard time finding earlier along Roundtree Road.
 It was a relaxing walk that felt like a roller coaster at times due to the undulating hills.
 The only distraction was the occasional household appliance likely dumped there by local residents.
 I also chose to go iPod-less, meaning the distant hum of cars passing on the expressway could be heard sometimes.

 With regard to wildlife, you'll see everything from American robins to blue jays to mourning doves.
 Meanwhile, the park's plant and tree life ranges from American chestnuts to black cherries to flowering dogwoods.
 The area is also known for juvenal's duskywing butterflies, according to the trail guide.
-Lastly, I should note that I didn't find any ticks on my clothes, nor did I find any after visiting the two other aforementioned parks: DeForest and Butterfly.
+Lastly, I should note that I didn't find any ticks on my clothes, nor did I find any at DeForest and Butterfly parks.
+That's a rare occurrence these days.

 By and large, I'd say that Dr. Jeffrey Wenig Memorial Park is worth a stroll if you live nearby.
 It doesn't have any benches or bodies of water, so it's strictly geared toward individuals who like to hike hills.
 And, for me, this hilly little hike was the perfect end to a long work week.